-If you're in charge of security in an organization, you know that one of your most important tasks is to make sure the systems are safe from attack.
+If you're in charge of cybersecurity in an organization, you know that one of your most important tasks is to make sure the systems are safe from attack.
 This task has become more demanding in the wake of heightened cyber threats, fast changing regulations, and the ever dreadful thought of the unknown.
 So when it comes to an exercise as important as penetration testing, you definitely want to know how much it would cost to perform the pen test on your network.

-1. The objective of testing
+1. The objective of penetration testing

 There are a few common objectives for penetration testing: